Big Bird in China: Synopsis

 The special starts in New York City's Chinatown, Manhattan, where Big Bird peeks at an old scroll with a picture of a beautiful phoenix on it.
 The shopkeeper explains that the phoenix is magical and lives in China.
 To find the phoenix, Big Bird will first have to find the four places pictured on the scroll and he exclaims, "Well, what a good thing it would be if a great big American bird went to meet that beautiful Chinese bird!
 I mean, she could tell me everything about China, and then I could come home and tell everybody here!"
 He sets out with Barkley on a boat and makes it to China.

 Highlights include Chinese landmarks like the Great Wall of China and Beijing, Big Bird learning the "little duckling dance", and a song to teach Chinese words.
 A character called the Monkey King helps Big Bird and Xiao Fu on their quest.
-Meanwhile, Oscar the Grouch decides to try to dig his way to China from his trash can, but when he gets to China, he finds it boring and goes straight home.
+Meanwhile, Oscar the Grouch decides to try to dig his way to China from his trash can with Telly accompanying him, but when they get to China, Oscar finds it boring and goes straight home, much to Telly's disappointment.

 As the credits roll, Big Bird and Barkley walk back in Chinatown, Manhattan, and Xiao Fu giggles one last time.